 General Dancing and Social Evening — 6 pm to 8 pm

 The emphasis throughout is on having fun and enjoying yourself.
-The evening is a sociable one, there is no bar ‘service’ but you can make yourself a cup of tea or coffee free of charge and other drinks are available at very reasonable prices.
+The evening is a sociable one, there is no bar but you can make yourself a cup of tea or coffee (bring your own milk!) or bring something more exciting if you wish.
 There is no pressure to dance if you don’t want to or can’t for some reason, but if you do want to dance you’ll find it easy to join in, in fact almost impossible not to, and you don’t need to come equipped with a partner—although sets are made up of ‘couples’ everyone dances with everyone else in Scottish dancing — all our ‘singles’ get plenty of chances to dance.

 We are trying a previous format i.e. the dance program is split, with the first half consisting of mainly ‘easy’ dances and the second half containing the more ‘advanced’ dances - because we have so many people of mixed abilities attending the class; if people want to come and dance all night, that's brilliant, but if they don't want to attempt too much - or prefer just the more 'complex' dances they can attend for just that section of the evening.
 A program for the evening is displayed on this website (see 'Tuesday Programme link above -with links to instructions and You Tube examples if available) and on the night - with a brief description of each of the dances to allow dancers to judge if they will enjoy them or find them too challenging or not challenging enough!
 All dances are walked through and ‘called’ if required.